Back to top

 Licenses overview

-The different Knox license types are managed in the Knox Manage (KM) console based on feature capability.
-Licenses are issued from the Samsung License Management (SLM) system.
+The following Knox license types are managed on the Knox Manage console based on feature capability:

 Type Description